joetanx/conjur-cluster/README.md

 ```

 #### 7.2.1.4 Confirm that the Keepalived detected the change and moved the virtual IP to the new leader node
+👀 Observe the logs and interfaces across the Conjur cluster nodes to see how Keepalived tracks the leader node changes and assign the virtual IP address according to [the steps described above](#41-how-does-keepalived-work-for-conjur-cluster)
 - Below cURL commands should succeed and output should show that the leader node is cjr2.vx
 ```console
 curl https://conjur.vx/info